 Mount Isa Centre for Rural and Remote HealthMount Isa, QLD

 The Mount Isa Centre for Rural and Remote Health (MICRRH) has introduced many new initiatives towards improving health in North West Queensland.
 The Centre takes a lead role in education, training and research with a focus on rural and remote health issues, Indigenous health, and population health.
 The Centre supports the teaching of the JCU Bachelor of Nursing Sciences.

 The Centre also facilitates student placements across all health disciplines, in some of Australia’s most remote communities.
 The MICRRH also provides activities under the Commonwealth funded PHCRED Program, and undertakes research addressing the Centre’s key areas of focus.

 Southern Queensland Rural Health, ToowoombaToowoomba , QLD

 Southern Queensland Rural Health is one of ARHEN’s newest members.
 It was created in April 2017 when the Federal Government announced details of the expanded Rural Health Multidisciplinary Training Program which addresses health workforce maldistribution in rural and remote locations.

-SQRH will be led by Assoc Prof Geoff Argus, a clincial psychologist with experince at senior levels across the public, private and community health sectors.
-As well as its base in Toowoomba, a node is also planned for Roma.
-Initial activities to promote interprofessional education, interprofessional care and telehealth enabled suport will be centred around student-led chronic disease management clinics.
+SQRH is led by Assoc Prof Geoff Argus, a clincial psychologist with broad experince at senior levels across the public, private and community health sectors.
+As well as its base in Toowoomba, an additional main trianing site is planned for Charleville to service outback Southern Queensland.
+Initial activities to promote interprofessional education, collaboration and practice and telehealth enabled support will be centred around integrated student-led chronic disease management clinics.